 To learn more about how to set boundaries, read our article about creating and practicing boundaries here.

-A break can give you a different point of view on your behavior and the workings of your relationship to see things more clearly.
-Taking a break can, in itself, help to break the cycle of codependency.
+Therapy can give you a different point of view on your behavior and the workings of your relationship to see things more clearly.
+Makin Wellness offers individual and couples therapy.
+Our licensed therapists offer compassionate, personalized online therapy to help you recognize unhealthy behaviors and build healthy relationships.

-They do still need you as a partner.
-We can learn to do things on our own without it being a direct threat to the relationship.
-Be proud of and happy for them instead of thinking you are no longer critical of your partner.
+Remember that your partner still cares for you even if their behavior shifts to interdependence instead of codependence.
+People can learn to do things on their own without it being a direct threat to the relationship.
+Be proud of and happy for them instead of thinking you are no longer important to your partner.

 Curing codependency includes shifting the focus from your partner to yourself.
 Learning how to focus on yourself will take effort and time, and you will feel much better when you do.
 Instead of depending on others to make you feel wanted, needed, and validated, you will soon start to fulfill those needs independently.

-This may not be your first relationship experience with displaying codependency behaviors.
-This may be a lifelong characteristic to this point.
+This may not be your first relationship experience with displaying codependent behaviors.
+This may be a lifelong pattern.

-Taking this time to choose yourself over continuing this type of toxic relationship is incredibly powerful.
+Allocating time to yourself allows you to learn and reflect on past experiences that may inform the dynamics of this relationship.
+Taking time to yourself builds a sense of self and a sense of independence that can restore health to your codependent relationship.
 Choosing you means you are ready to break the cycle and start a healthy relationship with your partner to ensure the relationship can continue growing.

 Another reason that you might cling to your codependency as tightly as you do is that you are uncomfortable with the idea of being alone.
 You might feel that constantly giving to someone will keep them needing you or show how important you are.

-Something you may have yet to consider in a while is your needs and wants.
-Close your eyes and think about that for a minute.
+Breaking the cycle of codependency includes understanding why and how you end up where you are.
 Especially when you have experienced traumatic or difficult situations as a child, you may have learned that either no one will fulfill your needs or that you aren’t allowed to have them.
 As a human being, you naturally have needs and wants.
 This is a healthy thing to have.
-Sometimes, we need to meet our own needs and wants.
+It is important to understand that we need to meet our own needs and wants.
 In addition to what we do for ourselves, people who genuinely care for you are happy and willing to help fulfill your needs and wants.

 If you struggle with having needs and wants, this would be an area through which a licensed therapist can help you work.

-Giving so much to another person can cause us to lose sight of our interests.
-What are some hobbies you once had but have stopped participating in? t is time to get back in touch with things that interest you and bring joy to your life.
+Giving so much to another person can cause us to lose sight of our individuality.
+What are some hobbies you once had but have stopped participating in?
+It is time to get back in touch with things that interest you and bring joy to your life.

-Here are some questions to ask yourself while learning what you like to do:
+Here are some questions to ask yourself to recultivate your sense of self:

 By exploring these questions, you can uncover activities you like or your life passions.
 Remember, it’s okay if it takes time to figure out.
 Your journey is unique; the most important thing is to keep an open mind as you explore this topic.
 There are no right or wrong activities.
 Go with whatever makes you feel happy.